qducnguyen/business-analytics-project/README.md

 Now you can access Metabase at http://localhost:3000/
 ### Metabase Setup

-**Sharing Data**: After running docker compose, we got all the metabase data in `db-data/` which indeed postgresql data folder.
+**Using Shared Data**: After running docker compose, we got all the metabase data in `db-data/` which indeed postgresql data folder.
 We could use this folder to share metabase data. (create `db-data/`([Download here](https://file.io/M1YBPOXkR3fI)) first before running docker compose).
 ```
 email: example@example.com
 password: IloveMetabase123@